g3n/g3nd/README.md

 `go get -u github.com/g3n/g3nd`

 Note: G3ND comes with a data directory with media files: images, textures, models and audio files.
 Currently this directory has aproximately 50MB.
+The download and compilation may take some time.

 # Running